ZonkSec/fahThermostat/README.md

 * graph.py uses pandas and matplotlib to graph the systems results.
 * FAH_temp.ino is the firmware for ESP8622 that collects/averages samples and then hosts a webserver so main.py can retrieve temperatures.

+Note: each FAH client must be configured to allow telnet access from IP where main.py is running.

 ![arch](arch.JPG)